 Restaurants in Chelsea

-Bars and pubs in Chelsea
+Bars in Chelsea

 A speakeasy themed cocktail bar in Sloane Avenue that's hidden behind an inconspicuous black door.
 Inside the venue is decorated like a quirky living room cum bar, with trinkets scattered around, mismatched furniture and a helping of taxidermy.
 The bar staff are dressed accordingly to suit the prohibition era soundtrack and there's a fancy dress box to help visitors fit in.